Zhang Chang (Jin dynasty): Taking Jiangxia

 These factors prompted Zhang Chang to step out of hiding and begin his rebellion.
 Zhang Chang changed his name to Li Chen (李辰) and recruited more followers at Mount Shiyan (石巖山; in present-day Anlu, Hubei).
 Many of the draft evaders and refugees flocked to him, thus increasing his numbers.
 The Administrator of Jiangxia, Gong Qin (弓欽), campaigned against Zhang Chang but to no avail.
 Zhang Chang then attacked Jiangxia's capital and forced Gong Qin to flee, placing the commandery under his command.
 Zhang Chang also repelled an attack by Sima Xin's general, Jin Man (靳滿).

 In Jiangxia, Zhang Chang began to spread a prophecy of a sage who would arrive and lead the people.
 He then picked a man from Shandu County (山都縣; northwest of present-day Xiangyang, Hubei) named Qiu Chen, renamed him Liu Ni and falsely claimed that Qiu Chen was a descendant of the Han dynasty emperors.
 Zhang Chang asserted that the prophesized sage was Qiu Chen and declared him the Son of Heaven, although Qiu Chen's power was only nominal.
-Zhang Chang made himself Qiu Chen's Chancellor of State and introduced a new reign era title, Shenfeng (神鳳).
+Zhang Chang made himself Qiu Chen's Chancellor of State and introduced a new era name: Shenfeng (神鳳).
 He also produced fake phoenix and jade ornaments for Qiu Chen and attempted to emulate the lifestyle of the Han dynasty by copying their sacrificial rituals and clothing.
 To force the people into joining his army, Zhang Chang executed those who refused to join along with their families.

 Killing Sima Xin

 Soon, Zhang Chang spread a rumour claiming that the Jin court had sent a large army to kill everyone, seeing that all in the south had risen in revolt.
 Zhang Chang's ruse spread quickly and instilled fear in many southerners.
 Those living between the Han and Yangzi rivers joined Zhang Chang quickly, and within a month, Zhang Chang amassed an army of 30,000 strong.
 Zhang Chang's followers wore crimson hats on their heads and horse tails as beards.

 Sima Xin sent the Jin court a petition requesting reinforcements.
 The court dispatched the generals, Liu Hong and Liu Qiao, to assist Sima Xin.
-Zhang Chang's general, Huang Chen (黃林), led 20,000 soldiers to invade Yuzhou, but Liu Qiao defeated him.
+Zhang Chang's general, Huang Lin (黃林), led 20,000 soldiers to invade Yuzhou, but Liu Qiao defeated him.

 Sima Xin sent another petition to the court, this time asking permission to set out and campaign against Zhang Chang.
 However, the emperor's regent, Sima Ai, was suspicious of Sima Xin's motives and believed Xin wanted to collude with the Prince of Chengdu, Sima Ying, to form a coalition against him.
 Therefore, Sima Ai rejected the petition.
 Meanwhile, Zhang Chang's army continued to grow.
 Sima Xin was conflicted on whether to march out or stay in his position.
 When Zhang Chang reached Sima Xin's base in Fancheng, Sima Xin chose to go out and fight, but his army scattered, and the rebels killed him.